trustedtomato/decharge/README.md

 </>
 ```

-To fix this issue, there is a built-in function in JLessX called `createAsyncComponent`.
+To fix this issue, there is a built-in function in JlessX called `createAsyncComponent`.

 ```tsx
 // Valid route.